loganyott/vagrant/README.md

 ### user
 `root`

-To change:
-  Currently not congiurable outside of `vendor`
+1. Currently not congiurable outside of `vendor`

 ### password
 `root`

-To change:
-  Currently not congiurable outside of `vendor`
+1. Currently not congiurable outside of `vendor`

 ### database
 `project`

-To change:
-  Currently not congiurable outside of `vendor`
+1. Currently not congiurable outside of `vendor`

 ### port
 `3306`

-To change:
-  Currently not congiurable outside of `vendor`
+1. Currently not congiurable outside of `vendor`